 Critical thinking skills are sometimes described as ‘higher order’ skills – that is, skills requiring ways of thinking that are deeper and more complex than the kind of ‘everyday’ thinking that we use to, say, cook a meal or learn our times tables.

-A framework that describes different levels of thinking can be helpful to start to understand the concept of critical thinking; one of the best-known of these is Bloom’s Taxonomy of Educational Objectives (1956) – an updated version of which is shown below.
+A well known framework that describes different levels of thinking is Bloom’s Taxonomy of Educational Objectives (1956) – an updated version of which is shown below.

 Image source: http://ezsnips.squarespace.com/blooms-taxonomy/

-Analysis: involves close reading or scrutiny of a piece of work to detect and identify its main points, arguments, and conclusions, and the evidence offered in support of them.
-Analysis often involves comparing and contrasting the work of different authors, identifying key themes or areas of contention, and/or making connections between different ideas or approaches towards the topic under consideration.
-Analysis may also involve the detailed examination of other data, such as the outcome of an experiment or a computer simulation.
+This involves close reading or scrutiny of a piece of work to detect and identify its main points, arguments, and conclusions, and the evidence offered in support of them.
+Analysis often involves comparing and contrasting the work of different authors, identifying key themes or areas of contention, or making connections between different ideas or approaches towards the topic under consideration.
+Analysis may also involve the detailed examination of other data, such as the outcome of an experiment or a computer simulation, or responses to a survey.

-Evaluation: involves assessing and probing the various points, arguments and evidence that you have found, in order to make a judgement about their credibility, relevance, and strength.
-It may involve considering what an author or authors have omitted, as well as what they have included, and questioning the conclusions that they have reached.
+Evaluation involves assessing and probing the various points, arguments and evidence that you have found, in order to make a judgement about their credibility, relevance, and strength.
+It may involve considering what has been omitted as well as included, and questioning the conclusions that have been reached.
 Evaluation often requires you to consider how well the evidence or argument 'fits' with a particular theory.

 Developing these skills will make it possible for you to master the key academic skill of reflective judgement or the ability to make a reasoned judgement, based on the available information, while also being cognisant of the nature and limits of knowledge and knowing.
 As your critical thinking skills develop, you should feel more confident about creating original work of your own, knowing that your ideas rest on solid critical foundations.